 The replica’s propeller is bespoke, created by computer-controlled machinery.
 Engine to propeller speed is reduced by a ratio of 3:2.

-On the original, the outer ailerons were pulled downwards by the control stick into the airflow: on the replica, there is a closed circuit – each moves in the opposite direction to the other – which improves controllability.
+On the original, the outer ailerons rose with airflow and were pulled downwards by wires from the control stick, thereby creating lift but drag the wrong way: on the replica, for safety reasons there is a closed circuit – each moves in the opposite direction to the other – which improves controllability.
 (The stick also controls the canard; the inner ailerons are not controlled.)

 The original’s wing spars were made of spruce: on the replica, they are made of Douglas fir, which has higher strength properties, as are struts between the wings.

-The replica has the benefit of modern dope and polyester yarn sewn in place, with seaplane resin eyelets for drainage: in contrast to the use of tacks and Pegamoid cloth on the original.
+The replica has the benefit of 8 coats of modern dopes and Diatex polyester yarn sewn in place, with seaplane resin eyelets for drainage: in contrast to the use of tacks and Pegamoid cloth on the original.

 modern glues, with glue applied where it was not originally used;